After selecting a project on the Startup window, the Profile Editor opens to the Device Type definition window:

 |Device Icon||This icon will be visible to the end-user.
 Select a meaningful image to represent your device.
 Click Select to see all available icons; highlight the icon you want then click Use This One!
 Your selected icon will be displayed in the Preview pane to the right, to give you an idea of how it will look on a smartphone.
 It will also be displayed to the left of your project name in the Navigation pane.|

-The Power Optimization section applies only to ASR-1 projects.
-It provides controls and information regarding battery power consumption.
+The Power Optimization section provides controls and information regarding battery power consumption.

 Every time you save, your data is validated.
 If validation fails for any reason, an error message will appear then move to the left.
 Click the error description in the message to highlight the field that needs correcting.